Searching for the best left handed travel guitars? Within this guide, you’ll find a selection of top lefty backpacker guitars to suit all budgets!

 As you’d expect from a guitar likely to be thrown around a lot, none of these models are desperately expensive, and so should be accessible to most.

-Designs range from models which are simply reduced in size, to clever guitars that save space through removable guitar parts or other similarly innovative features.
+Designs range from models that are simply reduced in size, to clever guitars that save space through removable guitar parts or other similarly innovative features.

 Below you will find my current top choices for the best left-handed travel guitars.
 This includes electric guitars, acoustic models, as well as electro-acoustic options.